jeremander/fancy-dataclass/docs/json.md

 (Here, `my_module` is the name of the module in which `Circle` is defined.)

-Setting `qualified_type=True` is particularly useful when dealing with inheritance hierarchies.
+Setting `store_type='qualname'` is particularly useful when dealing with inheritance hierarchies.
 For example, if you try:

 ```python